 Want to increase your sales dramatically?
 Then shift your sales focus from attracting new customers to enticing your proven customers to buy again.
 The best sales prospect is a prospect that's already converted—in other words, one of your current customers.

-Think of it this way: if your business is located in a small town with a population of 1,000 people and you sell a sprocket to everyone in that town, man, woman, and child, you've sold 1,000 sprockets—and saturated your market.
-Your sprocket selling days are over.
+Think of it this way: If your business is located in a small town with a population of 1,000 people, and you sell a sprocket to everyone in that town, you've sold 1,000 sprockets—and saturated your market.
+Your sprocket-selling days are over.
 Is it time to pack up and move on?

+Not necessarily.
 If you start focusing your sales efforts on your proven customers, you’ll be able to increase your sprocket sales dramatically.
 And these sure ways to increase sales will help build customer loyalty, too.
-Try some or all of these ideas to increase your sales.
+Try some or all of these ideas to grow your sales.

 Give your sales staff a reason to get out there and sell, sell, sell.
 Why do so many businesses that rely on their sales staff to drive sales have incentive programs in place?
-Because offering their sales staff the trips, TVs, or whatever perks for a set amount of sales works.
-Your sales incentive program should be “sweet and simple and attainable”.
+Because offering their sales staff the trips, TVs, or other big perks for a set amount of sales works.
+Your sales incentive program should be sweet, simple and attainable.

-Essentially, upselling involves adding related products and/or services to your line and making it convenient and necessary for customers to buy them.
+Essentially, suggestive selling involves adding related products or services to your line and making it convenient and necessary for customers to buy them.
 Just placing more products near your usual products isn’t going to do much.
-How to increase sales?
+How can you increase sales?
 Persuade the customer of the benefit.